core-wg/senml-spec/draft-ietf-core-senml.md

 how this media type will be used to decide if the security is adequate.

-Interoperability considerations: Applications should ignore any XMLtags or attributes that they do not understand.
+Interoperability considerations: Applications should ignore any XML tags or attributes that they do not understand.
 This allows backwards compatibility extensions to this specification.
 The "bver" attribute in the senml XML tag can be used to ensure the receiver supports a minimal